🇦🇺 Australia

 Note: This occupation is on the Short-term Skilled Occupation List (STSOL).
 The independent Subclass 189 visa is not available.
 PR pathways require state nomination (190), regional nomination (491), or employer sponsorship (482 → 186).

-Demand for Sheep Farmers in Australia
+Why Sheep Farmers Are in Demand in Australia

 Visa Pathways for Sheep Farmers

-VETASSESS Skills Assessment Process
+VETASSESS Skills Assessment for Sheep Farmers

 State Nomination for Sheep Farmers

-Step-by-Step Visa Pathway
+Step-by-Step Visa Pathway for Sheep Farmers

 Practitioner Note